-The Center for Wellness Promotion (CWP) at UNC Charlotte provides assessments and intervention for students who are found in violation of the University's policies regarding alcohol abuse and/or drug use.
+The Center for Wellness Promotion (CWP) at UNC Charlotte provides assessments and intervention for students tailored to alcohol and/or drug use.

-Students who are documented for alcohol and/or drug violations will meet with either Housing and Residence Life staff or Student Accountability & Conduct Resolution staff and may be sanctioned to the Center for Wellness Promotion for an alcohol and/or drug assessment.
+Students who are documented for alcohol and/or drug violations will meet with either Housing and Residence Life staff or Student Accountability & Conduct Resolution staff and may be referred to the Center for Wellness Promotion for an alcohol and/or drug assessment.